OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 Prompted variables are not currently supported for the Runbooks feature, but we aim to have support for prompted variables in the near future.
 There is no workaround at this time.

 **Scoping**
-You cannot currently scope project variables to either a Deployment or Runbook Process, but we aim to support this in the future.
-A workaround is to namespace your project variables for Runbook-specific variables you wish to consume in your Runbook Process.
-For example: Your project variable could be named `Runbook.MyProjectVariable` and then only access these "Runbook" variables in your Runbook Process.
+You cannot scope project variables to either a Deployment or Runbook Process currently, but we do aim to support this in the near future.
+A workaround is to namespace your Runbook-specific project variables.
+For example: Your project variable could be named `Runbook.Foo`.
+This naming prefix may help you easily see and consume "Runbook" variables in your Runbook Process.

 ## Runbook Snapshots and Runs